The history and mass content of cluster galaxies in the EAGLE simulation: Introduction

 In this paper we explore the mass content of satellite galaxies using an improved galaxy catalogue from the largest hydrodynamical simulation within the Evolution and Assembly of Galaxies and their Environments (EAGLE) project \citep{Crain2015,Schaye2015}.
 The catalogue was produced with the \hbt\ algorithm \citep{Han2012,Han2018}, which natively tracks subhaloes consistently over time.
 We describe the subhalo-to-stellar mass relation at $z=0$ and how it has evolved over time, paying particular attention to the mass loss experienced by infalling galaxies and the build-up of the relation between total and stellar mass through time.
-In this context, we discuss the

 This paper is organized as follows.
 We describe the \eagle\ simulation and the galaxy and cluster samples used in \Cref{s:simulation}.
-In \Cref{s:present}, we look at the present-day relation between total and stellar mass and compare to available observations.
+In \Cref{s:present} we look at the present-day relation between total and stellar mass and compare to available observations.
 In \Cref{s:history} we summarize the history of cluster galaxies and their mass content.
 In \Cref{s:hsmr_evol} we discuss the implications for the subhalo-to-stellar mass relation over time, and in \Cref{s:massloss_obs} we discuss observational proxies of mass loss.
 We summarize our results in \Cref{s:conclusions}.

 Throughout, we use $\log$ to refer to base 10-logarithm.
 We use the notations $\meangiven{X}{Y}$ and $\scattergiven{X}{Y}$ to represent the mean and scatter in $X$ at fixed $Y$, respectively.
 Unless specified otherwise, masses and other properties refer to the present time, $z=0$.
-Lookback times are in units of Gigayears ago, expressed Gya.
+Lookback times are in units of gigayears ago, expressed as Gya.